vishalrshukla/Oracle-Analytical-Queries/README.md

 # Oracle-Analytical-Queries
 This repository is for Oracle analytical queries.
-Will used as cheat sheet as well for learning
+Will be used as cheat sheet as well for learning